 I took this as the subtle sign to hurry up as they wanted the table for the next group.
 I was a little put out, but stepping back from being a parent and looking at Miss A’s face, she didn’t feel rushed, and the meal was just as much about the experience as it was the food and service.

 The meal itself wasn’t cheap and worked our at around $59 per person, however included in that price was the food, the experience and also a large colour photo in a lovely presentation folder, and three smaller prints to take away with us.

-Would I do it again?
+Would I eat at Cinderella’s Royal Table again?
 Definitely!